First aid for burns and scalds: key steps

 - Make sure the area is safe, and there’s no further risk of injury.
 Take the child to a safe place if possible.

-- Take off any clothing (including nappies) or jewellery around the burn, but only if it’s not stuck to the skin and only if you can do so without causing more pain or injury.
-You might have to cut clothes to remove them.
+- Take off any clothing (including nappies) or jewellery around the burn, but only if it’s not stuck to the skin and you can remove it without causing more pain or injury.
+You might have to cut clothing to remove it.

 - Raise burned limbs.

-- Cover your child with a blanket and keep them warm.
+- Cover the child with a blanket and keep them warm.
 This helps prevent hypothermia.

-- the burn is to the face, hands or genitals
+- is on the face, hands or genitals

-- the burn is to the airway – signs of an airway burn include coughing, wheezing or soot around the mouth or nostrils
+Signs of an airway burn include coughing, wheezing, difficulty breathing, changes to the sound of the child’s voice, or soot around the mouth or nostrils.

-Go to your GP or a hospital emergency department if:
+Go to your GP or a hospital emergency department if the burn or scald:

-- the burn is deep, even if the child doesn’t feel any pain
+- is deep and looks white, even if the child doesn’t feel any pain

 Check out our illustrated guide to first aid for burns and scalds.
-You could print it out and stick it up somewhere easy to see.
+You could print it out and display it somewhere easy to see.

 What not to do with burns